 Did you know that Hydrochloric Acid is also known as HCL, muriatic acid, or spirits of salt?
 It’s utilised in a variety of industrial and commercial settings.
 For those who work in industries that use this chemical, it’s vital to understand the most common applications, what they accomplish, and what you need to know to handle them safely and responsibly.

-Hydrochloric Acid is an odourless, colourless solution with a pungent smell.
+Hydrochloric Acid is an odourless, colourless solution of hydrogen chloride in water with a pungent smell.
 But behind this almost invisible veneer lies a powerful punch.
 For instance, Hydrochloric Acid can react with metals to form an explosive gas.
 Yet, it can also be found in many home cleaning products.

 Hydrochloric Acid is classified as a class 8 hazardous product, i.e. it’s a corrosive substance and can cause burns and irritation to the skin.
 Due to its corrosive properties, extreme care must be taken when handling this product.
 Make sure to wear appropriate safety equipment when handling hydrochloric acid.
 Ensure to avoid direct eye contact; if this occurs, seek immediate medical advice.